 - Special communications from USF leadership

-- Recognition in Impact, a biannual publications for donors and friends of the university
+- Impact, a publication for donors and friends of the university

 - Provost's Circle members will be invited to an exclusive special event with Provost Jennifer Turpin, Ph.D.